Depth Completion with Multiple Balanced Bases and Confidence for Dense Monocular SLAM: Introduction

-\begin{itemize} \item We propose a light-weight multi-basis depth completion network, named BBC-Net, which is specifically designed for achieving dense monocular SLAM, by addressing the issue of imbalance in bases and predicting balanced bases with confidence simultaneously. \item \xwjarxiv{In order to efficiently incorporate the weights of depth bases into the traditional optimizer while ensuring robustness, we design a set of weight factors with a marginalization scheme.
-When coupling with different SLAM systems, we can combine these factors to achieve a balance between speed and accuracy based on specific requirements.} \item We propose a complete framework to integrate the proposed BBC-Net as a plugin into traditional sparse monocular SLAM systems, thus transforming them into dense SLAM systems.
-To illustrate the transformation from sparse SLAM to dense SLAM, we have chosen two representative sparse SLAM systems, ORB-SLAM3~\cite{campos2021orb} and VINS system (introduced in Sec.~\ref{sec:BBC-VINS}), as exemplary cases to showcase our integration framework. \item We develop an online demo that runs on a mobile phone, which verifies the efficiency of our method and demonstrates the mapping quality in real-world scenarios.
+\begin{itemize} \item We propose a light-weight multi-basis depth completion network, named BBC-Net, which is specifically designed for achieving dense monocular SLAM, by addressing the issue of imbalance in bases and predicting balanced bases with confidence simultaneously. \item We propose a set of factors based on the multi-basis depth representation, enabling the optimization of the predicted depth.
+The flexibility to combine these factors to ensure precision and robustness in optimization, and we can even use marginalization to expedite the optimization. \item We propose a complete framework to integrate the proposed BBC-Net as a plugin into traditional sparse monocular SLAM systems, thus transforming them into dense SLAM systems.
+To illustrate the transformation from sparse SLAM to dense SLAM, we have chosen two representative sparse SLAM systems, ORB-SLAM3~\cite{campos2021orb} and VINS system (introduced in Sec.~\ref{sec:BBC-VINS}), as exemplar cases to showcase our integration framework. \item We develop an online demo that runs on a mobile phone, which verifies the efficiency of our method and demonstrates the mapping quality in real-world scenarios. \end{itemize}